 The permitee signs the permit to state they understand and accept the permit subject to the terms and conditions.

-You may have portraits taken or video taken at the ceremony location during the permitted period per the permit conditions.
-You may also go to other locations in the park without a permit as long as the portraits or video taken are for your use and not to promote or sell a product or service which requires a Still Photography or Film Permit.
+Portrait photos or video maybe taken at the ceremony location during the permitted period per the permit conditions.
+They may also go to other locations in the park without a permit as long as the portraits or video taken are for your personal use and not to promote or sell a product or service, which requires a Still Photography or Film Permit.
+Please stay on existing trails, durable surfaces such as hardened gravel/rocks trails to mitigate vegetation damage.

 The following are useful resources for applying and planning your ceremony and visiting Grand Teton: